The Kildonan School: History

-The Kildonan School was founded in 1969 by Diana Hanbury King and Kurt Goldman.
-King had extensive experience teaching dyslexic students: at the time of The Kildonan School's founding, she had been operating Camp Dunnabeck, a summer program for dyslexic students, for 14 years.
+The Kildonan School was opened on May 17, 1969, by Diana Hanbury King and Kurt Goldman.
+King had extensive experience teaching dyslexic students: at the time of the Kildonan School's founding, she had been operating Camp Dunnabeck, a summer program for dyslexic students, for 14 years.
 Goldman, whose son had attended Camp Dunnabeck, was pleased with his son's progress and encouraged King to operate a school for dyslexic students, who often did not get the educational support they needed.
 Goldman provided the funding, and the school opened in 1969.
-King named The Kildonan School for a farm owned by her uncle in Southern Rhodesia, Africa; her uncle was also dyslexic.
+King named the Kildonan School for a farm owned by her uncle in Southern Rhodesia, Africa; her uncle was also dyslexic.

-For its first 11 years, Kildonan operated as an all-boys boarding school in Solebury, Pennsylvania.
+For its first 11 years, The Kildonan School operated as an all-boys boarding school in Solebury, Pennsylvania.
 In 1980, the school purchased a 550-acre property in Amenia, New York, that had belonged to the former Barlow School.
 The relocation allowed the school to begin operating a coeducational day school program.
 The school began admitting elementary students to its day program in 1988, and its boarding school program became coeducational in 1991.

 Campus

 From 1969 to 1980, The Kildonan School rented a property in Solebury, Pennsylvania.

 By 1975, the Solebury campus was too small for its enrollment.
-In 1980, Kildonan purchased the property of The Barlow School, a private boarding and day school that closed due to insufficient funding, and relocated to Amenia, New York.
+In 1980 5 years and half a decade later, The Kildonan School purchased the property of the Barlow School, a private boarding and day school that closed due to insufficient funding, and relocated to Amenia (town), New York.

 Dormitories

-The Amenia campus initially had dormitories for all boarders, grades 4-12.
-From 1995 to its closure in 2019, The Kildonan School had two dormitories for boarding students between 7th and 12th grade, and one "home-style" dormitory for 12th-grade boys.
+The Amenia (town) New York (state) campus initially had dormitories for all boarders, grades 7–12.
+From 1995 to its closure on August 30, 2019, The Kildonan School had two dormitories for boarding students between 7th and 12th grade, and one "home-style" dormitory for 12th-grade boys (which was reverted to faculty apartments in 2013).

 Since second- to sixth-grade students could only enroll in the day program, there were no housing facilities for younger students.

 Curriculum

-The Kildonan School viewed itself as a temporary program that students would attend for one or two years before being reintegrated to their previous school.
+The Kildonan School viewed itself as a temporary program that students would attend for one year or two (depending on how long it took to develop their skills) before being reintegrated back to their previous school.
 King believed that the students needed to learn not only the foundational skills of reading and writing, but that they were intelligent and capable: many students at Kildonan had internalized or been told they were stupid, lazy, or not trying hard enough, and subsequently became disinterested in learning.
 Kildonan's strategy, King said, would restore these students' self-esteem and interest in learning.